"We There Yet?"

 I. Trips Can Be Tedious and Long

+Sometimes, after we've grown up and moved away from home, it get's to the point when we've been gone for so long that we grow homesick.
+We remember the good times that we had as children.
+There were so many memories of brothers and sisters and of friends.
+It was at home that we met our first love.
+Home is where we had our first date.
+And we remember the first time we held hands, or had that first awkward kiss.
 At one time, it was the only part of the world that we knew.
+It was that innocent time of our youth.
 We thought life would continue like that forever.
-Now it seems like a distant memory, and we just want to recapture it, if only for a weekend.
+Now it seems more like a distant memory, and we just want to recapture it, if only for a fleeting moment, or a short weekend.
 And we, like impetuous children, find ourselves anxiously asking: "We there yet?"

 II.
 Our Journey to Heaven Can Be Tedious and Long

 I don't know about you, but sometimes I anticipate heaven in the way I anticipate the end of a long road trip.
-Life gets tedious and long and problems, at times, are overwhelming.
+Life gets tedious and long and problems can get overwhelming.
 There are obligations, and long hours at jobs.
 And there are financial and family crises.
 We have health problems, and at some point in our lives it seems that every year we lose another loved one to death.
-At times I feel like yelling: "Lord please come soon!"
-It is then that I remember the promises of Jesus Himself.
+At one point we feel like yelling: "Lord please come soon!"
+It is then that we should remember the promises of Jesus Himself.

 III.
 Our Destination is Worth the Wait

-Some days I find myself asking: "How long, O Lord!
+Some days we find ourselves asking: "How long, O Lord!
 Are we there yet?
 Is today the day that you'll come back and take us home to be with you?"
-And when my anticipation gets overwhelming and the journey gets a little too long, I go back to the words of Jesus.
-He tells me:
+And when our anticipation gets overwhelming and the journey gets a little too rough, we can go back to the words of Jesus.
+He tells us:

 "Do not let your heart be troubled; believe in God, believe also in Me.
 In My Father's house are many dwelling places; if it were not so, I would have told you; for I go to prepare a place for you.
 If I go to prepare a place for you, I will come again and receive you to Myself, that where I am, there you may be also."
 (John 14:1-3).